bem/bem-core/README.md

 ## Inside

 ### Levels
-  - common.blocks
+  - `common.blocks` — suited for any devices and browsers
-  - desktop.blocks
+  - `desktop.blocks` — should be used for desktop browsers
-  - touch.blocks
+  - `touch.blocks` — implement some touch-platforms specifics

 ### Blocks
   - i-bem